SOBotics/SpotDetector/README.md

 # Check it out

+> SpotDetector is currently inactive

-You can find it currently active in the [SOBotics Room](https://chat.stackoverflow.com/rooms/111347/sobotics) currently running under the user [SpotDetector](https://stackoverflow.com/users/10162108/spotdetector).
+You can find it in the [SOBotics Room](https://chat.stackoverflow.com/rooms/111347/sobotics) running under the user [SpotDetector](https://stackoverflow.com/users/10162108/spotdetector).

 # Post Timelines